AliceLR/megazeux/BUILDING.md

 # You may need to specify --prefix [dir] or other options.
 # For debug builds, omit --enable-release and --enable-lto.

-./config.sh --platform [PLATFORM HERE] --enable-release --enable-lto
+./config.sh --platform [platform] --enable-release --enable-lto

 # For a full list of supported options and platforms:
 ./config.sh